Jakarta Monorail: Criticism

 The project was further criticised in February 2013 by Bambang Susantono, the deputy minister of transportation, on the grounds that it was not sustainable in the long term and other public transport modes better suited Jakarta's requirements.
 The two line project agreed to in June 2013 is supposed to be built without any government financing.
 The Jakarta City Council has set up a committee to ensure the project does not draw on funds from the City's budget.

 Cancellation

-Jakarta Governor Basuki "Ahok" Tjahaja Purnama stated on 10 September 2015 that negotiations with monorail project operator PT Jakarta Monorail (JM) would not continue, meaning total discontinuation of the infrastructure project.
-State-owned construction company PT Adhi Karya is to use the numerous monorail support poles to develop the Greater Jakarta LRT.
+Jakarta Governor Basuki Tjahaja Purnama stated on 10 September 2015 that negotiations with monorail project operator PT Jakarta Monorail (JM) would not continue, meaning total discontinuation of the infrastructure project.
+State-owned construction company PT Adhi Karya is to use the numerous monorail support poles to develop the Jabodebek LRT.